ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 - Packet Sequence Number This Packet (PSNTP)

-    16-bit unsigned number.
+    32-bit unsigned number.

     This field is initialized at a random number and is incremented sequentially for each packet of the 5-tuple.

-    This field is also used in the Encrypted PDMv2 as the encryption nonce.
+    This field + Epoch are used in the Encrypted PDMv2 as the encryption nonce.
 The nonce MUST NOT be reused in different sessions.

+- Packet Sequence Number Last Received (PSNLR)

+    32-bit unsigned number.

+    This field is the PSNTP of the last received packet on the 5-tuple.

-- Reserved Bits
+- Global Pointer

-    16-bits.

-    Reserved bits for future use.
-They MUST be set to zero on transmission and ignored on receipt per [RFC3552].
+    32-bit unsigned number.

+    Global Pointer is initialized to 1 for the different source address types and incremented sequentially for each packet with the corresponding source address type.

+    This field stores the Global Pointer type corresponding to the SADDR type of the packet.

 - Scale Delta Time Last Received (SCALEDTLR)